Arts on Prescription

 Yes you can.

-Do I have to attend all 12 sessions?
+Do I have to attend every session?

 No, if you feel you cannot attend a session that is totally fine.